 In the face of this increasing, integrated, global ecological challenge, the international community offers an incomplete, unbalanced and inadequate international institutional response.
 To be sure, there have been impressive developments at the multilateral and global level over the past century and during the most recent decade in generating a vast array of legal agreements to govern many of the world's critical ecological resources.
 Similarly, there have been important innovations at the bilateral and regional level in creating the international institutional and organizational capacity.
-Yet at the global level, there is an acute shortage of an adequate international institutional system and organization with the capability to deal in a comprehensive, coherent and effective fashion with a global ecosystem under threat in a globalizing age.
-This lack of adequate global environmental institutional capacity is highlighted by a brief review of recent major developments in generating global legal instruments, developing regional international institutional capability, and relying on the global environmental and economic organizations that currently exist.
+Yet the global community still lacks an international institutional system and organization with the capability to deal in a comprehensive, coherent and effective fashion with a global ecosystem under threat in a globalizing age.
+This absence of adequate global environmental institutional capacity is highlighted by a brief review of recent major developments in generating global legal instruments, developing regional international institutional capability, and relying on the global environmental and economic organizations that currently exist.